 More companies have achieved the two highest levels of maturity.
 The number of companies at the “uncontrolled” level has reduced significantly.

 The architecture solutions for master and reference data indicate the overall maturity of the information systems architecture.

-Master and reference data is used across the whole company.
+Master and reference data are used across the whole company.
 Therefore, the management of these data types has a higher priority.
 The optimization of information systems architecture closely relates to the optimization of reference and master data architecture.
-The trends in the management of master and reference data have a positive character, as shown in Figure 6.
+The trends in managing master and reference data have a positive character, as shown in Figure 6.

 The most significant trend is the increase of companies at the 4th and 5th levels of maturity.
-The significant reduction of companies with the “uncontrolled” level of maturity is in line with the positive trends.
+The substantial reduction in companies with an “uncontrolled” level of maturity is in line with the positive trends.

-An established enterprise architecture practice is the necessary condition to optimize information systems architecture.
+An established enterprise architecture practice is necessary to optimize information systems architecture.